ropensci/gitignore/cran-comments.md

 - Tests using the clipboard are now skipped on Linux.
 - The code in the vignette do not use the clipboard.
 - The code examples do not use the clipboard.
-- Temporary files created for the examples are now deleted using the `unlink()` function.
+- Temporary files created in the examples are now deleted using the `unlink()` function.

+To the best of my knowledge, this release should fix all the clipboard related issues.
+Please let us know if anything is missing.